input-output-hk/iogx/doc/options.md

 A flake-like attrset.

-You can place additional flake outputs here, which will be recursively updated with the outputs from #TODOmkFlake.outputs.
+You can place additional flake outputs here, which will be recursively updated with the outputs from [outputs](#testoloni).

 This is a good place to put system-independent values like a `lib` attrset or pure Nix values.